HaliteChallenge/Halite-II/website/learn-programming-challenge/other-resources/index.md

 ---
 layout: doc_page
 title: Other Resources
-toc: false
-description: The Halite team and community have provided additional resources to make it easy to dive into the Halite AI Progamming Challenge.
+description: The Halite team and community have provided additional resources to make it easy to dive into the Halite AI Programming Challenge.
+image: assets/images/temp/bot_1.png
+content: website
 sort_key: 0
 ---

-The Halite team and community have provided additional resources to make it easy to dive into the Halite AI Progamming Challenge.
+The Halite team and community have provided additional resources to make it easy to dive into the Halite AI Programming Challenge.